microsoft/botframework/README.md

 The [Bot Framework Emulator][60] is a  cross-platform desktop application that allows bot developers to test and debug bots built using the Bot Framework SDK.
 You can use the Bot Framework Emulator to test bots running locally on your machine or to connect to bots running remotely.

 - [Downlad latest][61] | [Docs][62]

+### Bot Inspector (New! - Preview)
+The Bot Framework Emulator has released a Beta of the new Bot Inspector feature: a way to debug and test your Bot Framework SDK v4 bots on channels like Microsoft Teams, Slack, Cortana, Facebook Messenger, Skype, etc. As you have the conversation, messages will be mirrored to the Bot Framework Emulator where you can inspect the message data that the bot received.
+Additionally, a snapshot of the bot state for any given turn between the channel and the bot is rendered as well.
+You can inspect this data by clicking on the "Bot State" element in the conversation mirror.
+Read more about [Bot Inspector](https://github.com/Microsoft/BotFramework-Emulator/blob/master/content/CHANNELS.md#bot-state-inspection)

 [60]:https://github.com/Microsoft/BotFramework-Emulator
 [61]:https://github.com/Microsoft/BotFramework-Emulator/releases/latest